smilenaxx/RPLHR-CT/README.md

 ## Data
 We open source a dataset **RPLHR-CT**, which contains 250 cases of data (100 cases for training, 50 cases for validation, 100 cases for testing).
 We build a tiny dataset with 20/10/20 (train/val/test) cases to [baidu cloud disk](https://pan.baidu.com/s/1QXbcFuWAHOiY3FijEcsowQ?pwd=ut7p).
-For data usage rights reasons, should you required the complete dataset, please contact the corresponding author of our paper.
+For data usage rights reasons, should you required the complete dataset, please contact **ypengxin@infervision.com**.

 ## Citation
 If you use RPLHR-CT, please consider citing: